Petersilienbrot/homepage/content/author/admin/_index.md

 +++

 I am currently a PhD student at Heidelberg University, where I work in the Greb Lab.
-The goal is to develop new Lewis acid catalysts based on main group elements to mimic and surpass reactivities of known transition metal catalysts.
+The goal is to develop new Lewis acid catalysts based on main group elements to mimic and complement reactivities of known transition metal catalysts.